Analysis Likely

 Artificial Intelligence: The Real Battleground

-If Rockstar has applied RDR2’s lessons to a modern urban context with PS5 power, we could have NPCs that surpass everything Red Dead offered.
-The density of a major city like Vice City, combined with Red Dead’s sophisticated AI, would promise a truly living world.
+If Rockstar has applied RDR2’s lessons to a modern urban context with PS5 power, we could have NPC behavior that surpasses anything Red Dead offered.
+The density of a major city like Vice City, combined with Red Dead’s sophisticated AI foundation, would point toward a genuinely living world.

 Vice City at night, an urban world that promises to feel alive